joemasilotti/masilotti.com/_posts/2015-06-29-ui-testing-in-xcode-7.md

 According to the [documentation for UI Testing](https://developer.apple.com/documentation/xctest/xcuielement/1618669-pinch), the `scale` parameter will determine a zoom out or zoom in gesture.

-> Use a scale between 0 and 1 to “pinch close” or zoom out and a scale greater than 1 to “pinch open” or zoom in.
+> Use a scale between 0 and 1 to "pinch close" or zoom out and a scale greater than 1 to "pinch open" or zoom in.

 Also note that the `velocity` parameter has a restrictions as well.
 If you are zooming out (a scale between 0 and 1) you the velocity must be less than zero.